Only flush pee, poo and toilet paper!

 Put them in the trash!

-The two biggest causes of sewer clogs are “flushable” wipes and fats, oil and grease (FOG).
+The two biggest causes of sewer clogs are “flushable” wipes (which are not), and fats, oil and grease (FOG).

-Unlike toilet paper, which breaks down quickly in water, wet wipes remain intact and tangle into massive clogs that jam pumps and block pipes.
-Even those labeled "flushable" should not be flushed.
+Unlike toilet paper, wet wipes remain intact and tangle into massive clogs that jam pumps and block pipes.

 Grease cools as it travels through pipes.
-Over time, the accumulation of grease can block pipes, and other fatty substances contribute to clogs, so dispose of all fats, oils, and grease in the trash, not down the drain.
+Over time, the accumulation of grease blocks pipes, and other fatty substances cause clogs, so dispose of all fats, oils, and grease in the trash, not down the drain.